maulanaisa/mfcc-python/README.md

 ```

 ## If you are using Linux/MacOS
 Please use mfcc-windows folder.
-Before running the server, change the current working directory to mfcc_linux folder and run activate.sh to activate virtual environment, initialize dependencies installation using pip and run ```server.py``` (if you skip this, there will be an 'module not found error' message).
+Before running the server, change the current working directory to mfcc_linux folder and run ```start.sh``` to activate virtual environment, initialize dependencies installation using pip and run ```server.py``` (if you skip this, there will be an 'module not found error' message).
 After several seconds, the server will run on http://127.0.0.1:5000

 ```
-~/mfcc_linux$ source activate
+~/mfcc_linux$ source start

  * Serving Flask app 'server' (lazy loading)
  * Environment: production